-If you suffer from an illness or injury that prevents you from working you may file a claim for long term disability benefits.
-Proving disability, however, is a necessity in order to obtain the benefits you deserve.
+If you suffer from an illness or injury that prevents you from working, you may need to file a claim for long term disability benefits.
+Proving disability, however, is not as simple as applying.
 The burden of proof rests on the claimant’s shoulders, so you may wish to talk to a Tampa long term disability lawyer to discuss your options.
-We offer a no recovery, zero-fee guarantee, so you can hire an attorney without taking any risk.
+We offer a no-recovery, zero-fee guarantee, so you can hire an attorney without taking any risk.

 Our Tampa Long Term Disability Lawyer Will Fight for the Benefits You Deserve

-ERISA laws are very complex, but a Tampa long term disability lawyer understands the administrative deadlines and critical issues that need to be addressed in order for a claim to be successful.
-It is essential that an experienced long term disability lawyer review the claim file at the appeal stage in order to determine what additional medical and/or vocational evidence needs to be added to the administrative file and to determine what adverse information needs to be rebutted.
-While no two cases are the same, the Ortiz Law Firm has developed a system to prepare a comprehensive appeal in support of your claim.
+ERISA laws are very complex, but a Tampa long term disability lawyer understands the administrative deadlines and critical issues that must be addressed for a claim to be successful.
+It is essential that an experienced long term disability lawyer review the claim file at the appeal stage to determine what additional medical and/or vocational evidence needs to be added to the administrative file and to determine what adverse information needs to be rebutted.
+Although no two cases are the same, the Ortiz Law Firm has developed a system to prepare a comprehensive appeal supporting your claim.